-Cellular boosters, which this guide focuses on, is just one of several signal enhancing options.
+Cellular boosters, which this guide focuses on, are just one of several signal enhancing options.

-They each have trade-offs and are not always the right tool for the job but they can be lifesavers and make a finicky signal usable enough to get online to surf the web, get work done or even stream video.
+They can be lifesavers and make a finicky signal usable enough to get online to surf the web, get work done or even stream video.

 Included in This Guide:

 - Cellular Booster Basics

 - Booster Installation Considerations (member only)

 - Booster Trouble Shooting Tips (member only)

 - Insider Interview: weBoost & Cellular Boosters (with weBoost's Chief Product Officer)

 - Optimizing your Cellular Signal - Site Survey with Antenna & Boosters